metaid-developers/discussions/README.md

 # discussions
-This repo is for discussion of MetaID, decentralized ID & data protocol for UTXO-based networks.
+This repo is for discussion of MetaID, a decentralized ID & data protocol for UTXO-based networks.